 Shah Cheragh Shrine

 The Shah Cheragh Shrine must be the most dazzling building I’ve ever seen.
-The mirror work on the walls and ceiling is just unbelievable and makes this one one of my Iran favourites!
+The mirror work on the walls and ceiling is just unbelievable and makes this one of my Iran favourites!

 The shrine is a holy pilgrimage site and hosts the tombs of two brothers from Imam Reza.

 There is a different entry for women and men and inside, each gender has a respective area that they can visit.
-They give every tourist a guide to walk you through the complex, for free!
+They give every tourist a guide to walk them through the complex, for free!
 He will accompany you and bring you a general part of the men’s side of the mosque.
 Already at this point, you can admire the stunning interior and he will give you some explanation.

 I’m standing in front of this wall and he asks me what I see.
 I said, “A distorted version of myself”.
-He said, “yes indeed that is what was meant to be”.
+He said, “yes indeed, that is what was meant to be”.
 Humans are not supposed to be whole or ‘perfect’.
 We are only a part of the whole (like one of these mirror pieces), because being whole or complete is only reserved for God.
 That’s what separates us.

 At the time of the visit in July 2022, it was not allowed to take photos with a professional camera, your phone is ok though.